the-events-calendar/the-events-calendar/readme.txt

 * Fix - Correct REST API reference URL (our thanks to Lindsey for flagging this) [78658]
 * Fix - Improve Event Aggregator integration to avoid situations where imports continually restart but do not complete [77988]
 * Tweak - Make the inclusion or exclusion of the year (within the event schedule string) filterable [78070]
+* Tweak - Adjustments to help avoid false positive security alerts being generated in relation to our customizer integration [78355]

 = [4.5.1] 2017-05-04 =